Phillip

 AreaSearch assessment of residential development activity positions Phillip among the top 25% of areas assessed nationwide

-Phillip has seen approximately 230 new homes approved annually.
-Development approval data from the ABS shows 1,154 dwellings were approved over the past five financial years, between FY-20 and FY-25, with no approvals yet in FY-26.
-On average, 0.8 people have moved to the area per dwelling built over these years, indicating supply has met or exceeded demand.
-The average construction cost of new properties is $423,000, slightly above the regional average.
+Phillip has seen approximately 541 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, a total of 2709 homes were approved, with no approvals yet recorded in FY26.
+On average, 0.8 people moved to the area per dwelling built over these five years, suggesting that new supply has kept pace with or exceeded demand.

-Population forecasts indicate Phillip will gain 3,127 residents through to 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Population forecasts indicate that Phillip will gain 3136 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development